Bartvds/demo-travis-gh-pages/README.md

 ## Demo

-This repository an it's github.io page are the demo.
+This repository and it's github.io page are the demo.

 Refer to the content of the [master branch](https://github.com/Bartvds/demo-travis-gh-pages/) to see the configurations used for this specific site.
 Check the [`Gruntfile`](https://github.com/Bartvds/demo-travis-gh-pages/tree/master/Gruntfile.js) and [`.travis.yml`](https://github.com/Bartvds/demo-travis-gh-pages/tree/master/.travis.yml) for the configuration.